It's the one we've all been waiting for!

 This year's song that has got the John Lewis treatment is the Blink-182 classic 'All The Small Things' sung by US artist Mike Geier.

 The advert starts with a middle-aged man trying to learn how to skateboard, but things don't work out too well.

 After numerous attempts and some pretty bad injuries, he perseveres, heading down to the local skatepark, practising at work and watching YouTube videos.

-The final scene ends with the man and his wife preparing dinner, when the doorbell rings.
-Upon answering, they discover it's their social worker, standing with foster child Ellie, who is clutching a skateboard.
+As he's at home preparing dinner with his wife, the doorbell rings.
+They answer it to a social worker standing with foster child Ellie, who is clutching a skateboard.

 The ad ends by saying: "Over 108,000 children in the UK are in the care system.

 "We’re making a long-term commitment to support the futures of young people from care."

 This year's advert is more cost-conscious than some of the previous offerings.